RobertoCorti/Information-Retrieval-and-Data-Visualization/InformationRetrieval/Project/README.md

-# Information Retrieval Project: a personalized Wikipedia search engine
+# Information Retrieval Project:  WikipediaSearch

 This repository contains the content of the project for the Information Retrieval course exam.

-**WikipediaSearch** is a user-interactive tool that computes a Personalized PageRank over a Wikipedia corpus.
+**WikipediaSearch** is a user-interactive tool that computes a Topic-Specific PageRank over a Wikipedia corpus.
+The user interacts with the system by specifying the 5 topics in which he/she is interested in to look inside Wikipedia.
+The final result will be an HTML page with containing a rank of the Wikipedia articles on which the user may be interested to look.

 ## How to prepare the input

-To run our version of PageRank we need a set of web pages in order to build a web graph.
+To run our version of PageRank we need a set of web pages.
 The dataset taken into account for this work is the [simple Wikipedia dump of April 2007](https://dumps.wikimedia.org/other/static_html_dumps/April_2007/simple).

-The python script `wikipediaGraph.py` will scrape all the pages collected inside the `simple` folder and at the end it will generate two files:
+The python script `wikipediaGraph.py` will scrape all the pages collected inside the `simple` folder and at the output it will generate two files:

 * `data/wikipediaGraph_simple.json` a file that contains a dictionary where each key represent an HTML page of the database.
-Each of them will contain a list of html pages that represent the set of pages that the key page specifies in every tag of the following syntax: `<a href="url">link text</a>`
+Each of them will contain a list of HTML pages of the folder that represent the set of pages that the page specifies in every tag of the following syntax: `<a href="url">link text</a>`
 * `data/wikipediaGraph_simple_contents.json` a file that contains a dictionary where each key represent an HTML page of the database.
-Each of them will contain a list of words specified in the `content ` option inside  `<meta>` tag inside the HTML document
+Each of them will contain a list of words specified in the `content ` option inside  `<meta>` tag of the HTML document